JaxPlays-Inc/jaxplays.org/content/productions/2024/2024-Slow-Burn.md

   - Assistant Stage Manager: Hayley Smith
 orchestra:
 # Slow Burn: Edward Albee’s One Acts: The American Dream & Zoo Story
-Genres:
+genres:
   - Play
   - Drama
   - One-Act
-Description: "Experience the searing intensity of Edward Albee’s *The American Dream* and *Zoo Story*, two provocative one-act plays that delve deep into the American psyche and human condition."
+description: "Experience the searing intensity of Edward Albee’s *The American Dream* and *Zoo Story*, two provocative one-act plays that delve deep into the American psyche and human condition."
-Press:
+press:
 - "Edward Albee's One Acts Come To Jacksonville in July | Broadway World": https://www.broadwayworld.com/jacksonville/article/Edward-Albees-One-Acts-Come-To-Jacksonville-in-July-20240624
 ---
 In *The American Dream*, Albee exposes the hollowness of the American family through a biting satire that critiques societal norms and the pursuit of materialism.
 This darkly comedic play features a dysfunctional family whose bizarre interactions reveal the underlying emptiness of their lives.